gusuccc/LEAD/README.md

 ```
 python run_base.py
 ```
-If you want to run AAACF:
+If you want to run LEAD:
 ```
-python run_aaacf.py
+python run_LEAD.py
 ```
 The default model is `LightGCN` and the default data set is `Amazon_Books`.
 Parameters can be modified through the command line or in a file.
 Supported models are: `LightGCN, LightGCL, SGL, NCL, DGCF, NGCF` Data sets are: `Amazon, Steam, Yelp`